Billy Straus: Career

 Straus founded Rock River Communications in 1995 in Manhattan.
 The company later moved to Brattleboro, Vermont and also has an office in California.
 Rock River was an innovator in non-traditional music distribution, creating music collections for sale through non-music retailers.
 Rock River's first such music collection, Pottery Barn: A Cool Christmas, was released in 1995.
 Straus subsequently produced 44 additional collections for Pottery Barn and, through the Rock River label, released over 124 compilations.
 Straus produced Street Mix for Volkswagen as well as music for other retailers such as Gap Inc., W Hotels, Jaguar Cars and Jose Cuervo.

 Straus has composed and produced music for children's television series on Nickelodeon, PBS and Walt Disney Television, including Dora the Explorer, Out of the Box and Gullah Gullah Island.
 Straus wrote the songs for the animated television series, Little Einsteins, in 2005, Bob the Builder and WordWorld.

 In 2003, Straus wrote music and lyrics for Rock Odyssey, a musical adaptation of Homer's Odyssey.
 His song, Change in My Life, originally recorded by Rockapella, appeared in the Steve Martin film, Leap of Faith, in 1992.
 In 2007, Straus served as executive producer of Roots, Rock, Remixed, a collection of remixes of reggae legend Bob Marley's earliest recordings, and two volumes of Christmas Remixed: Holiday Classics Re-Grooved.

 In 1999 Straus launched Websound to provide internet radio for websites.

 He is a co-founder of the non-profit, Next Stage Arts Project.

 Awards and recognition

 In 2001 Straus and collaborator David Yazbek were nominated for a Grammy Award for producing the original Broadway cast album, The Full Monty, in the category of Best Musical Show Album.
 Dirty Rotten Scoundrels, which Straus also produced with Yazbek, was also nominated for a Grammy Award in the same category in 2005.

 Straus won an Emmy Award for Outstanding Achievement in Live and Direct To Tape Sound Mixing for Where in the World Is Carmen Sandiego? in 1996.

 Personal life

-Straus currently lives with his family in Vermont.
+Straus currently lives with his family and dog, Ziggy, in Vermont.
 He is a volunteer emergency medical technician.
 He is the brother-in-law of economist and policy maker Paul Weinstein.